Updating employee training with modern learning can help boost both retention and productivity.

 - How is that training being delivered today?
 Is it simply directed content, or are there opportunities for practice and/or a feedback loop that allows employees to share what they’ve learned.
 Engaged employees can become your biggest allies and evangelists.

-Here are four key strategies that companies can use to help modernize their employee learning systems and make them more effective.
+Here are four key strategies that companies can use to help modernise their employee learning systems and make them more effective.

 Employ problem-based learning, rooted in real-world problems